Minneapolis Shooting Latest, New Acting CDC Director, North Korean Leader to Beijing

 This message comes from Schwab.

-This message comes from NPR sponsor SPS Commerce.
+This message comes from Dell Technologies.

 We now know the names of the two children who were shot and killed Wednesday at Annunciation Church and Catholic School.

 In his first public statement, Fletcher's father, Jesse Merkel, asked that we remember his child for who he was, not how he died.
+Fletcher loved his family, friends, fishing.

+cooking, and any sport that he was allowed to play.
 Joining us from Minneapolis is NPR's Jason DeRose.

 Good morning, Jason.
+Hello.

 So Jason, Jesse Merkel said this would be his only statement on his son's death.
+What did he want people to know about Fletcher?

 Well, in addition to what Fletcher loved, fishing and cooking and sports, his father wanted to make sure people understand the depth of the family's loss.
+We will never be allowed to hold him.

-His son was just eight years old in third grade, and he had an entire life in front of him.
+talk to him, play with him, and watch him grow into the wonderful young man he was on the path to becoming.
+His son was just eight years old in third grade and he had an entire life in front of him.

-And he said, not only was Fletcher deprived of his life, but the shooter deprived the whole school, the whole community, the whole world of the person Fletcher could have become.
+And he said not only was Fletcher deprived of his life, but the shooter deprived the whole school, the whole community, the whole world of the person Fletcher could have become.

+You can hear the depths of the grief in his voice.
 Now, in addition to what Jesse Merkel wanted people to know about his son, what does he want people to do in the aftermath of this shooting?

 Well, he really focused on not allowing his son's death to be the defining characteristic of his life.